 Why this recipe is special:

-This recipe is special because not only do you spend less on the ingredients to make it, but the flavor is bursting with pumpkin spice and fall flavors!
-This cake whips up so quickly, and it makes a delicious, family-friendly dessert.
+This recipe is special because you spend less on the ingredients to make it, and the flavor is bursting with pumpkin spice and fall flavors!
+This cake whips up quickly, making a delicious, family-friendly dessert.
 Jazzing up boxed gluten-free cake mix is a great cheat that saves you time!

-You can find the ingredients to make this pumpkin dump cake and this delicious vegan, gluten-free almond butter cake!
+You can find the ingredients for this pumpkin dump cake and this delicious vegan, gluten-free almond butter cake!

 Ingredient notes: